HKU-TASR/detzoo/README.md

 `detzoo` is built with a range of features that make it a powerful tool for researchers and practitioners in the field of object detection.
 Here are some of the key features:

-- **Support for Popular Datasets**: `detzoo` is designed to work seamlessly with widely-used datasets in the field of object detection, including PASCAL VOC and MS COCO.
+- **Support for Popular Datasets**: `detzoo` is designed to work seamlessly with widely-used datasets in the field of object detection, including [PASCAL VOC 2007](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/index.html), [PASCAL VOC 2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html) and [MS COCO 2017](https://cocodataset.org/#home).
 This integration allows users to easily train and test models with standard benchmarks in the industry.
 - **Collection of SOTA Algorithms**: The library includes a comprehensive collection of the latest and most popular state-of-the-art object detection algorithms.
 These algorithms are continually updated and maintained to ensure users have access to the most advanced tools in the field.
 - **Unified and User-Friendly Interface**: One of the core strengths of `detzoo` is its unified interface, which simplifies the process of working with different object detection models.
 This user-friendly interface ensures that researchers and developers can focus on their experiments and applications, rather than dealing with the complexities of integrating various algorithms.
 - **Efficient Training and Testing**: With `detzoo`, users can quickly set up training and testing environments.
 The library is optimized for performance, allowing for faster experimentation cycles, which is crucial for research and development.